 Using "waste" materials rich in the carbon and minerals (apostrophes because these materials are not waste to living soil) we can provide the soil microbiome with what it is missing so it can thrive.
 By working with the soil microbiome and by feeding our soils we can produce healthier plants, healthier animals and have a healthier planet.
 The role of caring is one that is largely assigned to women but there is a growing consensus that a caring approach can result in environmental, economic and social benefits for all.
 Working with the soil microbiome to rebuild our soils will help us to deliver net zero, net biodiversity gain, and to improve both human and planetary health.

 The Royal Society Rosalind Franklin Award and Lecture is awarded to an individual for an outstanding contribution to any area of Science, Technology, Engineering and Mathematics (STEM) and to support the promotion of women in STEM.
 The award is supported by the Department for Science, Innovation and Technology and is named in honour of the biophysicist Rosalind Franklin, who made critical contributions to the understanding of the fine molecular structures of DNA.
 The first award was made in 2003.
 The lectureship is accompanied by a medal of silver gilt, a grant of £40,000 and a gift of £1,000.
 The recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEM.

 - The event is free to join and there is no registration required

-- Live subtitles will be available in-person and virtually
+- Live subtitles will be available in person and online

 Attending in person